barisgirismen/firefox-better-history-ng/README.md

 # Better History NG

-A fork to possibly revive this great project.
+A fork of the archived original better history extension.

 The only visible changes so far were fixing the broken search and re-enabling icons.

 New features might or might not come, I never used React outside some experimenting, so I’m not sure how well I’ll do.

-For now, there is no public AMO link, as the original repo is missing a license.
-I contacted the author in hopes that they’ll add an OSS license so this can become a legal fork.
-They replied that they will do so.
+For now, there is no public AMO link.
+I’m planning to add some fixes and polishing in the next few days and then publish the extension.

+There is currently a signed XPI under releases, in case anyone is anxious to get this extension back ;)

 ## Roadmap